 Mamatchoy ta!
 Batchoy like no other

-It may be touristy for some, but part of traveling is savoring local dishes that has tagged to a particular destination.
-You have heard it all ” You have never been in _____ if you haven’t tasted _____”.
+A little bit of a tourist trap, but part of traveling is savoring local dishes that has tagged to a particular destination.
+You have heard it all “

-In Iloilo of course, its batchoy.
+In Iloilo of course, it’s batchoy.

 batchoy o la la!